utkusarioglu/nodejs-containers/src/DOCKER_README.md

 ## Using env example creator

 The file resides in `/scripts`.
 Run the file in your desired path for it to find and create examples for `.env` and `.env.*` files.
+You will get the best results with this script if you include it among your on save hooks.